+c.
+Laboratory Analysis for Mold.
+Samples to be analyzed for mold (fungi) must be submitted to a laboratory accredited through the Environmental Microbiological Laboratory Accreditation Program (EMLAP), administered by the American Industrial Hygiene Association (AIHA).

 d.
-Laboratory Analysis for Mold: Samples to be analyzed for mold (fungi) must be submitted to a laboratory accredited through the Environmental Microbiological Laboratory Accreditation Program (EMLAP), administered by the American Industrial Hygiene Association (AIHA).
+Human Research.
+Human research subjects shall be protected from research risks in conformance with the Department of Health and Human Services (DHHS) Protection of Human Subjects regulation at 45 CFR part 46.

 e.
-Human Research: Human research subjects shall be protected from research risks in conformance with the Department of Health and Human Services (DHHS) Protection of Human Subjects regulation at 45 CFR part 46.
+OSHA Compliance.
+The requirements of the Occupational Safety and Health Administration (OSHA) (e.g., 29 CFR parts 1910 and/or 1926, as applicable) or the state or local occupational safety and health regulations, whichever are most stringent, shall be met.

 f.
-OSHA Compliance: The requirements of the Occupational Safety and Health Administration (OSHA) (e.g., 29 CFR parts 1910 and/or 1926, as applicable) or the state or local occupational safety and health regulations, whichever are most stringent, shall be met.
+Civil Rights.
+The institutions administering the grant, their sub-grantees, lead research personnel, etc. must comply with all civil rights laws set forth in the FY2011 General Section (see Section III.C.5 of the FY2011 General Section).

 g.
-Civil Rights: The institutions administering the grant, their sub-grantees, lead research personnel, etc. must comply with all civil rights laws set forth in the FY2010 General Section (see Section III.C.5 of the FY2010 General Section).
+Disclosure.
+Disclosure to the resident of all environmental test results and other information related to asthma triggers within the residence is required.
+Such disclosures must be conducted in a manner that ensures effective communication to persons with disabilities and meaningful access for LEP persons.
+However, disclosure to the owner or manager of the housing unit (if not violating any federal, state or local privacy act requirements) for purposes of seeking treatment or remediation of the unit, is encouraged but not required.

 h.
-Disclosure: Disclosure of all environmental test results and other information related to asthma triggers within the residence to the resident is required.
-However, disclosure to the owner or manager of the housing unit (if not violating any federal, state or local privacy act requirements) for purposes of seeking treatment or remediation of the unit, is encouraged but not required.
+Privacy.
+Submission of any information to databases (whether website, computer, paper, or other format) of addresses of housing units identified, treated or cleared under this project is subject to the protections of the Privacy Act of 1974, and shall not include any personal information that could identify any person affected.
+You should also check to ensure you meet state and local privacy regulations.

 i.
-Privacy: Submission of any information to databases (whether website, computer, paper, or other format) of addresses of housing units identified, treated or cleared under this project is subject to the protections of the Privacy Act of 1974, and shall not include any personal information that could identify any person affected.
-You should also check to ensure you meet state and local privacy regulations.

-j.
-Community involvement: Applicants must incorporate meaningful community involvement, including minority residents, residents with disabilities, and their advocates into any project that requires a significant level of interaction with a community during implementation (e.g., projects being conducted within occupied dwellings or which involve surveys of community residents).
+Community Involvement.
+Applicants must incorporate meaningful community involvement, including engaging minority residents, residents with disabilities, and their advocates into any project that requires a significant level of interaction with a community during implementation (e.g., projects being conducted within occupied dwellings or which involve surveys of community residents).
 The term community refers to a variety of populations comprised of persons who have commonalities that can be identified (e.g., based on geographic location, ethnicity, health condition, common interests, etc).
 Applicants should identify the community that is most relevant to their particular project.
 There are many different approaches to involving the community in the conception, design, and implementation of a project and the subsequent dissemination of findings.
 Examples include but are not limited to: establishing a structured approach to obtain community input and feedback (e.g., through a community advisory board); including one or more community-based organizations as project partners; employing community residents to recruit project participants and collect data; and enlisting the community in the dissemination of findings and translation of results into improved policies and/or practices.
+Efforts to involve the broader community must be conducted in a manner that ensures effective communication to persons with disabilities and meaningful access to these opportunities for LEP persons.
 A discussion of community involvement in research involving housing-related health hazards can be found in Chapter 5 of the Institute of Medicine publication titled "Ethical Considerations for Research on Housing-Related Health Hazards Involving Children" (see Appendix B for more information on this report).